patfranciso/silicon/README.md

 -   **Mocha and Chai** js sample: *in browser* at http://silicon.test/assets/js/tests/index.html where I demo how I would test a function for an API call that uses a Promise

 ## Adding a new feature
+To add a new feature all you have to do is:
   - create a module in the 'use_case' folder where you:
   - define the use case procedure as steps of checks and handles.
   - create procedure steps as functions (or callable object methods) so that the overall user case takes a Request and returns a Response.